 Each member of the Association is granted full year water rights provided that conditions for freeze-proof delivery of water are in place.
-Winter HWA users will be assessed double dues and they are responsible for the electric expenses using the following formula: winter (10/16-4/14) costs less summer (4/15-10/15) costs.
 All repair costs will be the responsibility of the full membership.

 Back to the Top

-The next meeting is at the Bentley/Manger cabin (red) on the corner of Fourth Road and Hawleywood Rd
+The next meeting is at the Bentley cabin (red) on the corner of Fourth Road and Hawleywood Rd

-hotdogs and soda...
-Bring a salad or desert if you come.
+hotdogs and soda provided...
+Bring a salad or desert if you wish.

-All member's families and their guests are all welcome.
+All member's families and their guests are welcome.

 Back to the Top